 It’s not enough to schedule appointments, Delumen said; you also need to know what to do with them.
 A great way to learn that is by finding a mentor.
 It doesn’t mean you have to do joint work, but don’t be afraid to learn from industry veterans.

-Understand the true value in what advisors do
+Understand the true value

-“If you ask new advisors what they do, they often give you some kind of product or they say ‘I sell whole life insurance’ but they don’t understand the underlying philosophy of what we do.
+“If you ask new financial professionals what they do, they often give you some kind of product or they say ‘I sell whole life insurance’ but they don’t understand the underlying philosophy of what we do.
 This is more than just being a salesman.
 It’s about being a pillar in the community,” Delumen said.

-“Financial advisors are the ones sitting at the table every night telling moms and dads what they need to do to get through the craziness of this world,” Delumen said.
+“Financial professionals are the ones sitting at the table every night telling moms and dads what they need to do to get through the craziness of this world,” Delumen said.
 “We get a lot of flak from Hollywood with their wolf-of-wall-street-type movies and the government with their ever-changing regulations, but our industry touches millions of lives every day.
 It’s the little pieces of advice every single night that we’re getting in front of these people that change lives.”